jcvignoli/lumiere-movies/README.md

 1. The files inc/imdb-movie.inc.php, popup-search.php, popup-movie.php and popup-person.php can be edited to match your theme.
 2. A (front) page can be created to include all you movies' related messages.
 Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
-3. If your language is not available, translate the .po file (located in the folder /language of the plugin) to your language.
-Then [send it to me](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Lumiere Movies home").
-You may also just go to [Wordpress Translate](https://translate.wordpress.org/projects/wp-plugins/lumiere-movies "Wordpress Translate").

 ### Advanced